 Delivering on AI and data objectives is not an easy endeavor, and many companies stumble at one of the first (and trickiest) pitfalls: knowing what — and who — to look for when planning for and staffing initiatives.

-In order to implement and scale successful AI projects, enterprises need to adopt a comprehensive approach to covering each step of the AI or machine learning lifecycle - starting from project scoping and data prep, and going through all the stages of model building, deployment, management, analytics, to full-blown Enterprise AI.
+In order to implement and scale successful AI projects, enterprises need to adopt a comprehensive approach to covering each step of the data science and machine learning lifecycle — starting from project scoping and data prep, and going through all the stages of model building, deployment, management, analytics, to full-blown Enterprise AI.

 Generally, every AI or data project lifecycle encompasses three main stages: project scoping, design or build phase, and deployment in production.
 Let's go over each of them and the key steps and factors to consider when implementing them.